 The negotiations went on for about 3-4 weeks prior to the announcement until 2 days before the big day.
-We couldn’t agree to the verbiage and finally WaggEd suggested that we just each write our own press release.
-While I disagreed with this, we actually agreed to it just to make the deadline and got it approved by the IBM executives.
+We couldn’t agree to the verbiage and finally Wagg-Ed suggested that we just each write our own press release.
+While I disagreed with this strategy, we actually agreed to it just to make the deadline and got it approved by the IBM executives.
 I didn’t want to do it as this inherently would present problems like why are there 2 separate releases if the companies are working together?
-However, since I knew the reporters I knew I was going to tell them why off the record.
+However, since I knew the reporters I knew I was going to tell them the background off the record.
 I fully understood that a press release is merely a place holder and a conversation starter.
 No self respecting reporter would use someone else’s words if they were worth their salt.
 Only the companies really care what it says.

 The announcement was to be made on a Monday which we could agree on for effect (good PR tactics in those days, especially with IBM/Microsoft/Intel vs. Oracle in the headlines).
 Our final joint call occurred the Friday before the announcement and was attended by PR teams, spokesmen and company executives (note this was the first time I recall an actual Microsoft executive on these calls).
 It was on this call that a Senior VP from Microsoft (who reported to Ballmer and Gates) stated through his heavy French accent that having two press releases was a stew-peed idea and which idiot suggested it (I agreed with him).
-It was pointed out that it was Microsoft’s idea which we accommodated.
+I pointed out that it was Microsoft’s idea which we accommodated.
 I’ve rarely heard such a gasp of silence as all parties realized what was going on.
-They quickly agreed to do a joint release and we cobbled together what to me was a very neutral document.
+They quickly agreed to do a joint release and we cobbled together what to me was a very neutral (and useless) document.
 I silently was grateful that he asked this question that I’d pondered the whole time I dealt with this crew.